 Image used with permission from VintageNMode

-The post Flash Your Sheriff Badge at the Cowboys in Gaultier’s “Western Baroque” S/S 1989 first appeared on Vintage Junior Gaultier Clothes.
+The post Flash Your Sheriff Badge at the Cowboys in Gaultier’s “Western Baroque” S/S 1989 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>

-The post Provocative Religion and Fetishism in Gaultier’s “Les Rap’Pieuses” S/S 1990 first appeared on Vintage Junior Gaultier Clothes.
+The post Provocative Religion and Fetishism in Gaultier’s “Les Rap’Pieuses” S/S 1990 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>